scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 IPython notebooks made the introduction of Python to those students unfamiliar with it substantially easier.

-For example, in the IPython notebooks we are able to provided code examples to get the students started with their development work.
+For example, in the IPython notebooks we are able to provide code examples to get the students started with their development work.
 For example, we could provide code similar to the following (as provided by Prof. Xiangnan Kong, see [Twi15]_ for details) as a launching pad